-- 3. The risk based PPE matrix must be compiled detailing the types of PPE that is required to be issued to employees performing the respective tasks. - 4.
-If there are exceptional circumstances in which certain activities necessitate the use of additional PPE, a risk assessment must be done, in which such PPE requirements will be determined and issued. - 5.
-All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites. - 6.
-Where PPE is required and visitors are not in possession of, then it is the individual contractor's responsibility to provide the PPE. - 7.
-All PPE purchased and used by all contractor employees including visitors must comply with the relevant SANS standards.

-8. Where deemed as a requirement (as per risk assessment), then high visibility vests shall be worn.

-9. Monthly inspection records of PPE must be kept in the Safety file

-10. The contractor shall provide training to his/her employees on the correct use, care and maintenance of PPE and keep the record.
+- 5. All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites. - 6.
+Where PPE is required and visitors are not in possession of, then it is the individual contractor's responsibility to ensure that their visitors have the necessary PPE. - 7.
+All PPE purchased and used by all contractor employees including visitors must comply with the relevant SANS standards. - 8.
+Where deemed as a requirement (as per risk assessment), then high visibility vests shall be worn. - 9.
+Monthly inspection records of PPE must be kept in the Safety file - 10.
+The contractor shall provide training to his/her employees on the correct use, care and maintenance of PPE and keep the record.